-In the event of extremely dry weather conditions, the Facility may have unpaved portions of the Site treated with a chloride solution applied by a third-party contractor.
-Superior Materials maintains records of chloride applications for at least 5 years.
+In the event of extremely dry weather conditions, the Facility may have unpaved roads treated with a chloride solution applied by a third-party contractor.
+Superior Materials maintains records of chloride applications at the Jefferson Plant for at least 5 years.